1. Share your experience, expertise and insight in your line of work

 3. Write lots of posts in one go and schedule them over a period of several weeks.

-I'm doing this now - the weekend of the 20 and 21st of Jan, as @rae102011 and I are, if not quite snowbound, more or less stuck in the house unless we want to get snowed on.
+I'm doing this now - the weekend of the 20 and 21st of Jan, we are, if not quite snowbound, more or less stuck in the house unless we want to get snowed on.
 What else is there to do, now that we've watched the Lion King, save to write, cook and eat?

 Some of these posts - like the Storification of HMV's bankruptcy or my report from the Birmingham anti-cuts meeting - have quite a short currency.
 Others, like my investigation of Cliff-step, the new musical movement which is sweeping the nation, could be dropped in any time or bumped forward if inspiration strikes in the interim,

 But this means that I'll - hopefully - have a treasury of posts built up for leaner times.
 Daily posting is something to aspire to, even if you don't manage it consistently.

 Asking people for ideas, thoughts and drollery is something Blogging Heroes' interviewees recommend pretty consistently.And the most successful sequence of posts I've ever run with were the ones for the Butcher Babies caption competition.